jourquin/Nodus/test/README.md

 ## Coverage

+- `SetJVMArgsTest`: migration of legacy JVM argument files, preservation of heap and custom settings, backups, repeated runs, and leaving current or customized scripts intact.
+Shell execution checks the generated options using simulated Java 11, 16, 17, 25 and 27 version output (including early-access syntax); Windows batch files are checked as text.
+These tests do not require those JDK versions to be installed or execute the Nodus application.
 - `AllOrNothingAssignmentIntegrationTest`: complete all-or-nothing assignments on a four-node network with independently known results, including real demand loading, virtual-network generation, cost evaluation, worker jobs, vehicle conversion and saved H2 outputs.
 Checks